abdeljalil-salhi/push_swap/README.md

 ## My algorithm

 As many of my friends requested, I decided to write a little walkthrough about my algorithm.
 I will try to explain it as best as I can, but I'm not a native English speaker, so please bear with me.
-I will also try to keep it as short as possible, but I can't guarantee that it will THAAAT short.
+I will also try to keep it as short as possible, but I can't guarantee that it will be THAAAT short.

 ### Checking and parsing the arguments